jillesvangurp/kotlin-js-gradle-parcel-hello-world/README.md

 # How it works

 Kotlin-js produces nice javascript in a build directory.
 We use gradle to do all that stuff.
 After it does that, all that remains to be done is packaging it up.
-We use parcel for that.
+We use parcel for that (via a the `com.moowork.node` gradle plugin).

 Parcel is nice in two ways: